rails/website/_posts/2024-07-19-this-week-in-rails.markdown

 The new `ConnectionNotDefined` exception provides connection name, shard and role accessors indicating the details of the connection that was requested.

 [Remove channels from default app/ structure](https://github.com/rails/rails/pull/52344)
-Now that Hotwire is the default in Rails 8, this change drops the `channels` folder from default `app/` structure.
+Now that Hotwire is the default in Rails, this change drops the `channels` folder from default `app/` structure.
 It still gets created via the `channel` generator if needed.

 [Drop default permissions policy initialize](https://github.com/rails/rails/pull/52341)